 I've opened this task in the hope that it will start a technical discussion on how we can implement this.

-Updated by Djuri Baars about 7 years ago
+Updated by Djuri Baars almost 10 years ago

 I am in a comparable situation, luckily I have in both locations 100 mbit FTTH, so the streaming is not a problem.

 I have been using the XBMC-PVR media center system which allows multiple TV backends like TVHeadend, MythTV, VDR, ...

 Unfortunately this does not yet allow multiple servers of the same backend-type. if this would be implemented then we have a nice solution for our problem, at least for XBMC-PVR.
 Since it is open-source it could be easily adapted for some standalone solution if desired.

 To keep TVHeadend lightweight I think front-ends are the most appropriate place to implement this kind of functionality.